brianwatling/libfiber/README.md

 - Type 'make' to build the library and run the unit tests
 - Link your application to libfiber.so
-- Be sure to define the architecture when including libfiber's headers.
-You can specify the following gcc flags:
-    - For x86 64 bit: -m64 -DARCH_x86_64
-    - For x86 32 bit: -m32 -march=i686 -DARCH_x86
-- libfiber.so overrides many system calls so make sure you know what you're doing
+- libfiber.so overrides many system calls.
+Be careful to link libfiber in the correct order (the io shims will either work or they won't!)
-- The makefile will attempt to detect gcc split stack support (Go uses this).
-This requires gcc 4.7 or higher.
-I recommend using this.
+- The build system will attempt to detect and use gcc split stack support (Golang uses this for their stacks).
-    - make CC=gcc-4.7

 ## Dependencies